Wuemeli/heckerbot/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any To start look at the [Contributing.md](CONTRIBUTING.md) File.

-## 📝 Credits
-Thanks to TFAGaming for providing the Bot Template.
-We modified it that it fits our case.

 ## 🪶 Features
 Server Backup System, Tools Commands, Utility Commands, Info Commands, Games Commands, Modules, Other Features <br>
 All Features are listed in the [Features.md](docs/features.md) File.